The Rotary Valve Engine

 400 RPM, in order to keep it from 8-cycling, I have to run the spark

 timing retarded 30 degrees after top dead center.
-I don't know
+I don't

 where this oddball timing is coming from.
 Too little flywheel

 mass?
 To high compression?
 Even at 700 RPM the

 running about ten degrees retarded.
 This is a mystery to me.